duo-labs/markflow/IMPLEMENTATION.md

-# markflow Behind Scenes
+# MarkFlow Behind Scenes

-markflow is a pretty simple tool that formats code in three steps:
+MarkFlow is a pretty simple tool that formats code in three steps:

 * [Parse the text](#parsing-markdown)
 * [Reformat each section and stitch the sections back together](#reformatting-sections)